How to Remove Lacquer from Brass (and Age it using Vinegar! )

 - I soaked each item in a cup of acetone (acetone is available at any hardware store) for 5 or more minutes hoping it would soften the lacquer a little.

-Once I had a good white haze over everything, I kept scrubbing until the white haze was removed.
+Once I had a good white haze over everything, I kept scrubbing using a combination of a soft cloth, scouring pad, and fine steel wool, until the white haze was removed.
 (And now this may only seem like a few simple steps… to put this in perspective, it took me 1 – 2 hours of scrubbing to remove all the lacquer from all the parts of ONLY ONE doorknob!)

-- After I removed all the haze and what I thought was all the lacquer, I compared it to one of the original knobs and it did definitely look different.
+- After I removed all the haze and what I thought was all the old lacquer, I compared it to one of the original knobs and it did definitely look different.
 It was much duller so I thought maybe I was down to raw brass.
+I also think that my scrubbing with the steel wool dulled the finish down a bit.

 Since I really didn’t know what I was doing, I started this experiment on a dummy knob that was an extra that I didn’t need in the lot of doorknobs that I acquired, just in case I ruined it in the process.
 After spending so much time on it I WISH I had used one of the ones I actually am going to use because the thought of going through this process again 6 or 7 more times for the rest of the doorknobs in my basement….. let’s not talk about that right now.